Paul74/webaudioanalyzer/README.md

 # webaudioanalyzer
-Web audio analyzer and MIR application
+Web audio analyzer and MIR application.

 This is a web application, part of my bacherlor's thesis project, that allows to analyse and visualise some important properties of a digital audio signal.